 Dangerous dogs are a police matter.

-After your enquiry
+After your report

 Local authorities, the RSPCA and animal rescue centres rehome thousands of unwanted dogs and puppies every year.
 Neutering is a good way to help solve this problem.
 The RSPCA strongly recommend that neutering be carried out at an early age.
 This is a straightforward operation, carried out under general anaesthetic by a vet.
 Another benefit is that a neutered male is likely to be less aggressive and a neutered female won’t attract unwanted dogs.
 For an indication of cost, please contact your local vet.